japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 Stops the TaskScheduler

-Used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#stop[stop]
+Used when DAGScheduler is requested to scheduler:DAGScheduler.md#stop[stop]

 |===